-The purpose of this category is to establish 4-H'ers basic to advanced knowledge of camera's capabilities.
-Participants can work through a variety of division progressing through basic to difficult photographic classes.
+The purpose of this project area is to establish basic to advanced knowledge of and abilities in using photographic equipment, lighting, and composition to images, express feelings and communicating ideas.
+Participants can work through three project levels, progressing from basic to advanced photography skills and techniques.
 For help getting started with this project check out the new project manuals.